seifertd/nbody-go/README.md

 This mode does not take any other flags.

+## While Sim is Running

+* Press the `I` key to speed up the simulation (increases seconds of world time per UI tick)
+* Press the `K` key to slow the simulation down (decreases seconds of world time per UI tick)
+* Press the `N` key repeatedly to cycle through the bodies and center them on the screen
+* Press the `C` key to re-center the display
+* Use scroll wheel of 2-finger swipe to zoom in and out.

+## Usage

     Usage: nbody [-hP -d<dimensions> -s=<spt> -p=<pf> -r=<df> -n=<numBodies> -m=<numMoons] MODE
     Run N-Body simulation in mode MODE
     Arguments: